Analyzing Human-Human Interactions: A Survey: Datasets

 \subsection{TV Human Interaction}

-The \textit{TV Human Interaction} dataset is composed of short video segments of four classes (handshake, hug, kiss and high-five), taken from popular TV series \citep{patron2010high,patron2012structured}.
-The dataset includes annotations of the upper body of actors, head orientations and interaction labels for each person in the scene.
-Compared to \textit{UT-Interaction}, the video quality is higher, more different viewpoints and scenes are included and there is a larger variation in the number of people in the scene.
-Because the material is taken from movies, all interactions are acted and the recording setting is highly controlled.
+The \textit{TV Human Interaction} dataset is composed of short video segments of four classes (\textit{handshake}, \textit{hug}, \textit{kiss} and \textit{high-five}), taken from popular TV series \citep{patron2010high,patron2012structured}.
+The dataset includes annotations of the upper bodies, head orientations and interaction labels for each person in the scene.
+Compared to \textit{UT-Interaction}, the video quality is higher, more different viewpoints and scenes are included and there is more variation in the number of people in the scene.
+All interactions are acted and the recording setting is highly controlled.